WhissleAI/whissle-annotator/data_processing/README.md

 3.  **Configure the API Request:**
     In the **second code cell**, you will find the `payload` dictionary.
 Verify the following parameters:

-    *   `gcs_path`: Set this to the GCS path of your folder containing the soccer audio files.
+    - `gcs_path`: Set this to the GCS path of your folder containing the soccer audio files.
 The current example uses `gs://stream2action-audio/youtube-videos/soccer_data`.
-    *   `output_jsonl_path`: This is the **absolute path on the server's local filesystem** where the results will be saved.
-The notebook uses `/home/dchauhan/workspace/meta-asr/data_processing/hello`.
-You should change this to a valid path on your machine, for example: `D:/z-whissle/meta-asr/data_processing/output`.
+    - `output_jsonl_path`: This can be an absolute path (e.g., `D:/z-whissle/meta-asr/data_processing/output`) or a relative path (e.g., `output`).
+If relative, it will be resolved relative to `DEFAULT_OUTPUT_DIR` or `data_processing/outputs` by default.
-    *   `annotations`: Ensure this list includes `"entity"` and `"intent"` to get the detailed soccer annotations.
+    - `annotations`: Ensure this list includes `"entity"` and `"intent"` to get the detailed soccer annotations.
-    *   `prompt`: This is correctly set to use the `custom_prompt` defined in the first cell.
+    - `prompt`: (Optional) You can provide a custom prompt, or omit it to use the default annotation prompt.
+The notebook example shows how to load a custom soccer-specific prompt from a file.

 4.  **Execute the Notebook Cells:**
     Run the cells in the notebook sequentially.
 The second cell will send the request to the running FastAPI server.
 The server will then begin processing the audio files from the GCS folder.
 This process may take some time depending on the number and length of the audio files.